I feel like the title should probably have a question mark after it because, honestly, I have no idea!

 Whether you are FaceTiming, phoning, texting, WhatsApp-ing or tagging people in memes, stay in contact!

 I must admit, I have been suffering from the mum guilt recently.
-Me and Little J are normally off to groups and playdates so being stuck indoors is awful.
-I’ve run out of ideas of fun things to play and do, so we’re both getting bored and Little J’s temper tantrums are INSANE!
+Me and Little J usually are off to groups and playdates so being stuck indoors is awful.
+I’ve run out of ideas of fun things to play and do, so we’re both getting bored, and Little J’s temper tantrums are INSANE!

-So, he’s has had more T.V/iPad time than ever before.
+So, he has had more T.V/iPad time than ever before.
 But do you know what?
-It’s okay, it’s not forever.
-It’s a truly difficult time for us all and it must be difficult for the kids to understand so I’m trying to cut him a bit of slack!
+It’s okay; it’s not forever.
+This is a challenging time for us all, and it must be difficult for the kids to understand, so I’m trying to cut him a bit of slack!

 Keep Up With Personal Hygiene

-When you’re stuck at home every day it is soooo tempting to just stay in your pjs all day and not bother doing your hair or whatever.
-And this is absolutely fine somedays but don’t forget to shower, do your hair and stick some nice clothes on every now and then.
-It actually makes me feel more motivated!
+When you’re stuck at home every day, it is so tempting to just stay in your PJs all day and not bother doing your hair or whatever.
+And this is absolutely fine somedays but don’t forget to shower, do your hair and stick some nice clothes on now and then.
+It makes me feel more motivated!

 Look After Your Mental Health

 I know I mentioned this in my last post but looking after your mental health is really important at this time.
-Have a read of the below posts and please do ask for help if you need it:
+Remember – it’s okay not to be okay.
+Have a read of the below posts, and please do ask for help if you need it: